French BulldogPublished: Last updated: by Kyle J. Larson

-The origins of the French Bulldog begin with ancient Greeks who bred a Mastiff type dog who was used to fight bulls.
-Eventually this practice became outlawed and these “Bulldogs” were bred for more non-sporting reasons.
+The origins of the French Bulldog begin with ancient Greeks, who bred a Mastiff-type dog that was used to fight bulls.
+Eventually, this practice became outlawed, and these “Bulldogs” were bred for more non-sporting reasons.

 French Bulldog Training & Temperament

-Frenchies are relatively easy to train as they are people pleasers, but be aware, they do have a stubborn streak.
-Early and consistent training can help overcome this and treats make great motivators.
-It’s a good idea to socialize your dog early with strangers and other dogs.
+Frenchies are relatively easy to train as they are people pleasers but be aware that they have a stubborn streak.
+Early and consistent training can help overcome this, and treats make great motivators.
+In addition, it’s a good idea to socialize your dog early with strangers and other dogs.

 The dog enjoys companionship with humans and shouldn’t be left alone for long periods as they can have separation anxiety.

 French Bulldogs don’t need too much exercise.
 A short daily walk or some outdoor playtime should keep them in shape.
 They have a short, flat face which can cause breathing issues when overexerted.
 It’s best to avoid over-exercising in hot/humid weather.

 Frenchies shed a minimal amount, including a couple of times a year when they lose their undercoat.
 If brushed weekly, it’ll help control the amount of hair.
 The folds in their face need to be kept clean & dry.
 Their nails should be trimmed regularly.

 French Bulldogs can have breathing issues because of their short snout.
 Therefore, it’s best to avoid hot weather.
 They also aren’t swimmers; care should be taken around water, including avoiding leaving them unattended during a bath.

 All dogs have their own personality and unique training, causing them to differ slightly from these breed stats.
 However, please let us know if we made an error in the stats, we appreciate your help!

 The French Bulldog is an excellent apartment dog.
 They don't need as much space for activity and will be happy in a condo or apartment.